nano-kit/goeasy/gate/README.md

 | /v1/foo/bar/baz | io.goeasy.service.v1.foo | Bar.Baz |
 | /v2/foo/bar     | io.goeasy.service.v2.foo | Foo.Bar |
 | /v2/foo/bar/baz | io.goeasy.service.v2.foo | Bar.Baz |

+## Exceptions

+In *goeasy* ecosystem, the *gate* is not only the API Gateway.
+As the *gate* is the only entrance for external requests, besides RESTful API, it also serves static web pages and HTTP GET (for example, an OAuth 2 Redirect URI or Callback URL).

+Currently following paths are reserved by the resolver for static web pages:

+* The root path `/`
+* `/favicon.ico`
+* `/portal`

+HTTP GET can be handled by backend service.
+The query string is converted to JSON by [qson](https://github.com/nano-kit/go-micro/tree/main/util/qson).